seanbreckenridge/exobrain/programming/sicp/01/README.md

 Applicative-Order would evaluate `(* 5 3)` twice, separately, and then evaluate the resulting (+ 15 15), while Applicative-Order would evaluate the first `(* 5 3)` and then substitute the result from the first to the second.
 This avoids multiple evaluations of the same expression, and is what Lisp uses.

-The difference between normal and applicative order doesn't make a lot of difference when youre procedure is a function (always give the same result), but the "expanding" means that argument expressions are substituted in subexpressions instead of the resulting value.
+The difference between normal and applicative order doesn't make a lot of difference when your procedure is a function (always give the same result), but the "expanding" means that argument expressions are substituted in subexpressions instead of the resulting value.

 For example, if you had: